WU-CVGL/cluster-user-guide/Basics.md

 RDP provides a remote desktop interface which is more user-friendly.

 First you need a RDP Client.
 On Windows, there is a built-in software `mstsc.exe`, or you can download a newer `Microsoft Remote Desktop` from the Microsoft Store.
-On Linux, it's recommended to install Remmina and remmina-plugin-rdp.
+On Linux, it's recommended to install `remmina` and `remmina-plugin-rdp`.

 Using the RDP Clients is simple.
 Following the prompts, type in the server address, user name, password, set the screen resolution and color depth you want.
 ![remmina](Basics/QQ截图20220310230912.png)